slatedocs/slate/source/includes/_enable.md

     }
 ```

 This endpoint is used to enable (switch-on) a unit.
-The imei of the unit to be enbaled is specified in the url.
+The imei of the unit to be enabled is specified in the url.

     | value
 ---:|:------